 Newly planted trees may exhibit true signs of Verticillium wilt, but removing or treating them may not be necessary.

-These symptoms may have more to do with the trauma of replanting than anything else.
+These symptoms of verticillium wilt may have more to do with the trauma of replanting than anything else.
 In this instance a program of regular watering and use of a low-nitrogen/high potassium fertilizer supplement may do the trick.

 Keep in mind for both recovery and prevention of fungal infection, it is important to be sure your trees and bushes are always well-watered.
-Drought conditions and severe water stress actually promote the spread of the fungus.
+Drought conditions and severe water stress promote the fungus.

 Be sure to keep your affected tree properly pruned.
 Remove all of the affected areas and dispose of them properly by putting them in a plastic bag in your trash can far from other plants.
 Don’t chip these branches for mulch or add affected leaves to your compost.
 Remember to clean your shears and tools thoroughly after each pruning.
 Crop rotation and soil fumigation are also some of the processes you can consider as they can also help solve problems of fusarium wilt, pathogen caused diseases and those diseases brought by deuteromycetes fungi or fungi imperfecti and its cultivars.